 - Use one inch margins on all four sides.

 - Use only 12 point business fonts for body text.

 - Double-space body text paragraphs.
 Indent the first line of or add a space before each paragraph.

 - Type the bibliographic information for the paper at the top in APA format.
 Include the DOI.
 (These lines can be single spaced.)

 - Limit the analysis to one page.
 If you need more than one page, then you are probably not doing this assignment correctly.

-- Provide an electronic or hard copy of the paper to your supervising teacher according to his/her preference.
+- Provide an electronic and/or hard copy of the paper to your supervising teacher according to their preference.

 - Don't forget to include your name somewhere on the assignment.